-In the 21st century, Radio Caroline now broadcasts by
+In the 21st century, Radio Caroline now broadcasts by satellite

-studios in Kent.
 It still has the Ross Revenge, the ship which was used in

 the 1980's.
 This is being restored by volunteers and is

 used for occasional special broadcasts.

 Its 50 years since Radio Caroline first started broadcasting

-music around the clock and before then radio was very
+music around the clock and before then radio was very different

-main hall was full up with people watching Roger Day
+the main hall was full up with people watching Roger Day

 introduce the first panel discussing the 1960s era.
 Panels